Berta language

-Berta proper, a.k.a.
-Gebeto, is spoken by the Berta (also Bertha, Barta, Burta) in Sudan and Ethiopia.
+Berta a.k.a.
+Gebeto, is a Berta language spoken by the Berta people (also Bertha, Barta, Burta) in Sudan and Ethiopia.
 As of 2006 Berta had approximately 180,000 speakers in Sudan.
 The three Berta languages, Gebeto, Fadashi and Undu, are often considered dialects of a single language.
 Berta proper includes the dialects Bake, Dabuso, Gebeto, Mayu, and Shuru; the dialect name Gebeto may be extended to all of Berta proper.